jamesaoverton/ontoden-deploy/README.md

 3. log in as "dba" with your `virtuoso_dba_password` from `vars/user.yml`
 4. follow [these instructions](http://virtuoso.openlinksw.com/dataspace/doc/dav/wiki/Main/VirtTipsAndTricksGuideImportOntology)

-You might also want to modify the `ontobee.ontology` MySQL table.
+You might also want to modify the `ontoden.ontology` MySQL table (instructions above).

 ## Known Problems